Nigerian bank third in Africa to sign up to Scale2Save programme

 BRUSSELS, 6 February 2018 – Nigeria's LAPO Microfinance Bank and WSBI recently signed a Memorandum of Understanding to tackle low-income customers, particularly women's financial inclusion in Africa's most populous country.

-Falling under WSBI's Making Small Scale Savings Work programme supported by the Mastercard Foundation, LAPO's project, called My Pikin and I, will use not only a mass-market, low-cost microsavings-insurance product through agent networks to reach women, but also team up with bodies such as the National Council for Women Societies NCWS.
+Falling under WSBI's Scale2Save programme supported by the Mastercard Foundation, LAPO's project, called My Pikin and I, will use not only a mass-market, low-cost microsavings-insurance product through agent networks to reach women, but also team up with bodies such as the National Council for Women Societies NCWS.
 LAPO's savings and insurance bundle is an innovative approach that will allow low-income families to save up small portions of their income conveniently and flexibly in daily, weekly or monthly cycles.
 It is designed to cater to their needs in areas such as health coverage and their children's education.

 Kunle Shittu, LAPO's Head of Corporate Communications & Branding, said: “Set for launch in April, the project is unique because it primarily targets economically productive parents, guardians and women between the ages of 20-50 in the low-income bracket.
 That requires us to think carefully about their specific needs and how they prefer to engage with us to raise their desire to save."